How CMMS Boosts Fixed Asset Turnover Ratio and RoFA

 Management is all about maintaining the fixed assets and other resources in optimum operational order so that production proceeds without interruption and that no money is lost on avoidable downtime or other disruptions.

-Its goals, then, are to control costs, schedule work properly and efficiently, and ensure regulatory compliance.
+Its goals, then, are to control costs, schedule works properly and efficiently, and ensure regulatory compliance.

 And while an astute maintenance manager can schedule fixed asset repairs in order of priority and promptly allocate resources to the most critical upkeep demands, he or she is only human.
 Errors in commission and omission will occur.
 Maintenance schedules will be forgotten.
 Parts misplaced or unordered.
 Fixed assets will fail.
 Production disruptions will erupt.
 Heads will roll?